A Beginner’s Guide to Geo-fencing for Mobile Applications

 - The first part includes the administrators to integrate Google Earth, through this the administrator can define the boundaries to the specific geographical area.

-- In the second process administrator can define the virtual boundary by longitude and latitude or via web based maps.
+- In the second process, the administrator can define the virtual boundary by longitude and latitude or via web-based maps.

 The overall scope of this technology is very vast.
 Let’s look into some day to day practical applications where this technology can be very helpful.